colinhacks/zod/README.md

 This approach loses type information, namely _which subclass_ the input actually is (in this case, `ZodString`).
 That means you can't call any string-specific methods like `.min()` on the result of `inferSchema`.

-A better approach is to infer _the schema as a whole_ instead of merely it's inferred type.
+A better approach is to infer _the schema as a whole_ instead of merely its inferred type.
 You can do this with a utility type called `z.ZodTypeAny`.

 ```ts
 function inferSchema<T extends z.ZodTypeAny>(schema: T) {